Let us tell you about working on a Christian Camp...

 Yay that’s great to hear - the demand for Christian international staff is very high!
-Lots of our Christian Camp Directors specifically fly over to London in January and February to meet and hire international Christian staff in our exclusive Salvation Army and ECCC Recruitment Fairs.
+Lots of our Christian Camp Directors specifically fly over to London in February to meet and hire international Christian staff in our exclusive Christian Camp Recruitment Fair which is in partnership with the Episcopal, Presbyterian, Methodist, Church of Christ and Lutheran camp communities.
 If this is something you are interested in please contact us at Christians@campamerica.co.uk and we can help you move forwards with your application!

-In January 2017 we are bringing Salvation Army camps from all over the USA to the UK to hire people on the spot!
-They are looking for practising Christians to work on their amazing camps next summer.
+On February 18th 2017 we are bringing Christian Camp directors from all over the USA to UK to meet you and hire people on the spot!
+They are looking for practising Christians and staff who are willing to work in a Christian environment to work on their amazing camps next summer!

 Location: Queen Elizabeth II Conference Centre, Broad Sanctuary, Westminster,